What is agentic orchestration?

 Agentic orchestration

-Agentic orchestration is what you get when you need to coordinate the full range of enterprise work, not just the predictable parts and not just the AI parts.
+Agentic orchestration is what you get when you need to coordinate the full range of enterprise work.

 How it relates to adjacent categories

 Agentic orchestration emerged from several existing categories.
-Each is useful within its boundary; agentic orchestration is what spans those boundaries.
+Each is useful within its boundary.

 versus workflow automation tools